 Tips on identifying and determining the fixtures

 Fixtures are normally those items that are seen as attached to the property and which should ideally go to the buyer.
-Like, you just cannot, but a house with doorknobs are missing.
+For example, you cannot buy a house with missing doorknobs.
 Items like refrigerator or washing machine are not considered a fixture while a dishwasher can likely be considered a fixture.
 The best way to deal with it is to remove that particular fixture and replace it appropriately so that the buyer sees exactly what he would be getting.
-In case you are just mentioning or have skipped mentioning it, let’s understand how generally a fixture would be identified.
+In case you are just mentioning or have skipped mentioning it, let’s understand how a fixture would be identified.

 Here the item is scrutinized by the way it is attached to the property.
 For instance, if it is affixed to the wall, ceiling, etc. using various elements like wires, nails, screws, glue, etc. While each item can be easily removed, the method of attachment makes them a fixture.
 Lights, wall scones, shelving units, ceiling fans, etc. fall under the fixture category by this definition.

 Any item which has become an integral part of the house is a fixture.
 Floating laminate flooring, wall-to wall-carpeting, built-in-electronics are items which fall under this category.